amih/META_II/README.md

     cleos push action newaccount2 producti '[ "headset", "the most amazing head set for audiophils!", 230, 12.40 ]' -p newaccount2@active
     cleos push action newaccount2 producti '[ "turntable", "Vintage mp3 player", 1234567890, 1290.42 ]' -p newaccount2@active
     cleos get table newaccount2 newaccount2 product
+    cleos push action newaccount2 productu '[ 1, "lemon", "Sour friut, careful!", 2330999,  0.25 ]' -p newaccount2@active
+    cleos get table newaccount2 newaccount2 product

  * to stop the blockchain,
+    tail -f nodeos.log
     kill `cat "eosd.pid"`
+    tail -f nodeos.log
+ * don't have the eosd.pid file?
+Here is how to stop the blockchain without it: ps aux | grep nodeos
+ * you'll get 3 lines with the nodeos command you typed to start the blockchain, look for the lowest process number at the beginning of the lines and use that: kill <theProcessNumber>

 # TODO: